cedar-policy/rfcs/text/0035-schema-applies-to-unspecified.md

 This RFC originally proposed Alternative A [below](#alternative-a).
 That alternative completely disallows empty lists in the `appliesTo` field, which have been a source of confusion.
 The current proposal still allows empty lists, but at least removes some cases where the behavior is confusing (e.g., when one of the `appliesTo` fields is an empty list, but not the other).
-Unfortunately, that alternative causes problems for users upgrading between versions of Cedar -- see discussion in the section on Alternative A.
+The benefit of the current proposal is that it avoids many of the backwards compatibility issues of Alternative A.

 ### This proposal is inconsistent with RFC24